-Needless to say, most Dubstep is characterized by wobbly, unstable bass timbres.
+Most Dubstep is characterized by wobbly, unstable bass timbres.
 The technique was made popular with the birth of subtractive synthesizers.
 However, it has evolved into something way more exotic.
 There are a number of ways to impose this sort of change.
 In particular, the basic idea is to modulate (modify a destination with a source like an LFO or an envelope) or automate (play or draw changes) a certain parameter of the sound.
 Therefore in this tutorial, I will walk you through several methods of wobbling.
 Each can be implemented using automation, modulation, or both.
-In addition, the demonstrations are complimented by a drum loop from the Lumit Sample Pack called Dubstep-4_140.

 METHOD 1: STRAIGHT-UP AMPLITUDE MODULATION

 Sometimes all you need to change is the level of a sound to make it wobble.
-Consequently, this method is ideal if you are worried about the bass interfering with other instruments in the arrangement because it won’t add any content to the output of the bass.
+This method is ideal because the bass will not interfere with other instruments in the arrangement.
+It won’t add any content to the output of the bass.
 For example, I modulated the amplitude of a complex wave in Serum and automated the rate of modulation.

 Amplitude Modulated – Rate Automated